microsoft/health-architectures/FHIR/FHIRExportQuickstart/README.md

         "fhirauth-tenantid": {
             "value": "",
             "metadata": {
-                "description": "Supply only if fhir authenication and the deployment subscription are not in the same tenant.
+                "description": "Supply only if fhir authentication and the deployment subscription are not in the same tenant.
 If you are unsure leave NULL or remove segment"
             }
         }
     }
     }
     ```

-3. Fill out the parameter values with your inforamtion.
+3. Fill out the parameter values with your information.
 Save & Close the file.

 #### Log in to Azure using PowerShell

 1. Launch **PowerShell** on your machine.
 Keep PowerShell open until the end of this tutorial.
 If you close and reopen, you may need to run these commands again.

-2. Make sure PowerShell is in the correct directiory
+2. Make sure PowerShell is in the correct directory

    ```powershell
    cd health-architectures/FHIRExportQuickStart